programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-13.png" alt="Scatter plot showing population size of origin and destination city colored by distance between cities." caption="Figure 13.
 Population size of origin and destination city colored by distance between cities." %}

-Immediately, you'll notice that this graph has two major problems:
+Immediately, you'll notice that this code hasn't produced the most intuitive visualization:

-1. It is colored in blue, not red.
+1. By default, ggplot2 uses a blue color gradient for continuous variables when no specific color is specified.

-2. The scale is counterintuitive, because shorter distances are represented by a darker blue, not lighter.
+2. The default scale is also counterintuitive, because shorter distances are represented by a darker blue, not lighter (which we would expect).

-In the example shown in Figure 11, we used a discrete color scale ([`scale_color_manual()`](http://ggplot2.tidyverse.org/reference/scale_manual.html)) to assign distinct colors to each category of a qualitative variable.
-This approach works well in such instances, as it allows us to clearly distinguish between separate groups, highlighting their differences or similarities.

-In this example, however, a gradient color scale is more suitable to represent our continuous variable.
-Gradient – or 'continuous' – color scales assign colors to values based on a smooth transition between hues or shades.
-This allows for a more accurate representation of the continuous variable, as the gradual color change corresponds to the change in the variable's value.
+In this example, again, using a scale will provide the tools to correct these defaults and create visualizations that more accurately and effectively communicate the underlying data.
+To represent a continuous variable, gradient – or 'continuous' – color scales assign colors to values based on a smooth transition between hues or shades.
+This allows for an accurate representation of the continuous variable, as the gradual color change corresponds to the change in the variable's value.
 Using a gradient scale, we can visualize the distribution of values and identify patterns or trends in the data.

 There are [several methods for creating gradient scales in ggplot2](http://ggplot2.tidyverse.org/reference/scale_gradient.html).
 For our purpose, we will use the `scale_colour_gradient()` function.
 This allows you to assign specific colors to the minimum and maximum values of the continuous variable. ggplot2 then automatically interpolates the colors for the intermediate values based on the chosen gradient.